aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

 Cluster ID      c174754f-d1e4-e88f-9eb5-272edad31d3f
 HA Enabled      false
 ```
- * The Vault server is now unsealed, and you can start configuring it further.
+ * The Vault server is now unsealed and you can start configuring it further.

  * Enable the `kv` secrets engine.
 Note that you should use your value of
    `Initial Root Token` obtained above as the value for `VAULT_TOKEN`: